Puppy Placement Age

 Irish Wolfhounds develop more slowly than many smaller breeds.
 The developmental markers that we look for in healthy, well adjusted puppies ready for the challenges of a new home are a few weeks later than in other breeds.
 Mothers teach their youngsters about submission and how to get along with other dogs.
 Being with their siblings teaches puppies about how to appropriately interact and play with other dogs.
 Safe experiences with new things helps develop a more confident dog.
 Taking puppies from their mother and siblings too early may result in dogs with separation anxiety, difficulty getting along with other dogs and a general lack of confidence.

-Liver Shunt is a disease that occurs in Irish Wolfhounds and it is recommended that ALL Irish Wolfhound puppies are tested prior to going to their new homes.
-This testing is not always accurate until the puppies are about 9 weeks of age, therefore, we recommend placement age be after testing is complete.
-Read more about Liver Shunt in the Liver Shunt 101 and TODO - GET ADVANCED ARTICLE UP ON SITE AND LINKED TO HERE.
+Liver Shunt is a disease that occurs in puppies, and it is recommended that ALL Irish Wolfhound puppies are tested prior to going to their new homes.
+The accuracy of this test increases with the age of the puppy and should therefore be done after 9 weeks of age.
+We recommend placement age be after testing is complete.
+The Liver shunt (Bile Acid) test is the responsibility of the Breeder, and we recommend that you do not buy an untested puppy.
+Read more about Liver Shunt in the Liver Shunt 101 page.

 Evaluating for Placement